+None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.

+$\Box$ Yes $\boxtimes$ No

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.

+$\Box$ Yes $\boxtimes$ No

+□ Yes

+🗵 No

-None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act. \square Yes \square No Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act. \square Yes \square No Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15 (d) of the Securities Exchange Ac of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject t such filing requirements for the past 90 days. \boxtimes Yes \square No Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Dat File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files. \boxtimes Yes \square No Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-I or any amendment to this Form 10-K. \Box Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company: \Box Large accelerated filer \Box Accelerated filer \Box Non-accelerated filer \boxtimes Smaller reporting company g Indicate by check mark whether the registrant is a shell company. \Box Yes \Box No The aggregate market value of the voting stock held by non-affiliates of the registrant was \$42,825,456 based upon the closing sale price of \$25.75 on the NYSE MKT on December 31, 2015. of At September 12, 2016 there were 2,364,684 shares outstanding of the registrant's Common stock, \$.33-1/3 par value.
+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15 (d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. $\boxtimes$ Yes $\square$ No

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Date File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files. $\boxtimes$ Yes $\square$ No

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. $\Box$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company: $\Box$ Large accelerated filer $\Box$ Accelerated filer $\Box$ Non-accelerated filer $\boxtimes$ Smaller reporting company

+Indicate by check mark whether the registrant is a shell company.

+The aggregate market value of the voting stock held by non-affiliates of the registrant was \$43,624,179 based upon the closing sale price of \$26.06 on the NYSE MKT on December 31, 2016.

+At September 12, 2017 there were 2,371,321 shares outstanding of the registrant's Common stock, \$.33-1/3 par value.